5 Best iPad POS Systems for Small Businesses

 - Cannot process offline payments

 Shopify POS is a cloud-based iPad POS built to integrate with the popular Shopify ecommerce platform.
-Orders placed online deplete your in-house virtual stock, so you never sell an item you don’t have in stock.
+Orders placed online deplete your in-house virtual stock, so you’ll never end up selling an item you don’t have in stock.
 POS Plus users can also allow customers to buy online and pick up in-store (BOPIS).

-Shop Pay Installments, Shopify’s buy now, pay later program, has expanded its program to allow monthly installments of up to 12 months on orders between $50 and $17,500.
-This adds greater flexibility and puts it a step ahead of most BNPL programs that only offer four installments over a multitude of weeks.
+Shop Pay Installments—Shopify’s buy now, pay later feature—has expanded its program to allow monthly installments of up to 12 months on orders between $150 and $17,500.
+This adds greater flexibility and puts it a step ahead of most BNPL programs that only offer four installments over several weeks.

 Customizable grids keep your most frequent transactions at your fingertips.
 (Source: Shopify)

-However, the added cost of detailed inventory and omnichannel features and lack of offline payment processing prevented Shopify from earning a higher score.
-If offline functionality is an absolute requirement for your business, you’ll likely be happier with Lightspeed or TouchBistro.
+However, if offline functionality is an absolute requirement for your business, you’ll likely be happier with Lightspeed or TouchBistro.

 Related: